Box Hill Circular via Betchworth walk

 8. At the end go past the right-hand side of Christ Church?.
 If tables are laid out in its churchyard then refreshments are available from Teas on the Green in the church hall on the right.

-9. Unless you want to visit one of the pubs on the north side of the large triangular green, go along its left-hand side.
+9. Unless you want to visit one of the pubs on the far side of the large triangular green, go along its left-hand edge.
 The Reading Room Coffee and Cake House and The Taphouse are in the Village Hall, on the other side of Brockham Lane.

 10. Beyond the Village Hall bear left off Brockham Lane onto a path curving round alongside a smaller green, which leads into a minor road (Old School Lane).